chrisnmorrison/openmastery/learn/java/fundamentals/switch.md

 }
 ```

-The syntax can seem a bit weird at first, but let's break it down piece by piece.
+The syntax can seem weird at first, but let's break it down piece by piece.

 `switch` and `case` are reserved words, and are always there.
-You can have as many different cases as you want.
+You can have as many cases as you want.

 `expression` is a variable or expression that will be checked by your cases.

 `value` is a unique value for each `case`.
-It can be any data type, (e.g. `"Hello"` or `12` are both fine), but are usually the same data type in a given case block.
+It can be any data type, (e.g. `"Hello"` or `12` are both fine), but are usually the same data type in a case block.

 `break` is optional, but you should almost always include it.
 If `expression` matches a case, the code in the appropriate `case` will run.
 If `break` is present, it's on the last line before the next `case`.
 It will **break** out of the switch block.
 If `break` is not present, rather than breaking out of the block, the next `case` will run (until the end, or until a `break` is reached).
 Usually, you don't want any code to run except a single case, but there are exceptions.